cytosom-package/CytoSOM/README.md

 StatAnalysisSizes <- CytoSOM::BoxPlotMetaClust(CytoTree,Title="MyTitle",tableTreatmentFCS,ControlTreatmen="PBS",
 BottomMargin=3,yLab="CD45",Norm=FALSE,Robust = TRUE,ClustHeat=TRUE)
 ```
 If `Norm` is set to `TRUE`, the column 'NormalizationFactor' of the `.csv` table is used to normalize the meta-cluster sizes.
-Otherwise, the analysis is perfomed on relative size (precentage).
+Otherwise, the analysis is perfomed on relative size (percentage).
 The control treatment is used for statistical annotation of population size heatmap.
 A file `MyTitle_BoxPlotPercentMetaClust.pdf` is produced.
 Two files containing p-values are also generated: `MyTitle_LmPvalPercentMetacl.csv` and `MyTitle_PairwisePvalPercentMetacl.csv`

 10. Perform statistical analysis of a given marker (eg PD1) MFI, across the different meta-clusters:
 ```R